Customers will never love a company until the employees love it first. -Simon Sinek

-- These programs are suitable for companies that have large and small concentrated employees at different locations.
+- These programs are suitable for companies with large and small concentrated employees at different locations.

 Here are the delivery models that vary your costs.

 The model includes per employee cost irrespective of how many employees use its services.
-The employee assistance program providers also offer assessments, counselling, and educational programs with this model.
+The employee assistance program providers also offer assessments, counseling, and educational programs with this model.

 EAP providers and employer contracts directly, and the employer pays when an employee uses the services.